Skyshader77/Lacryma-Hydra/chapter27.typ

 In the morning, she would have to don her mourning gown for the second time this year.
 This time, she would be the conductor of death.
 Courtiers and spies had already propagated the rumors.
 The Faith would lay the blame on the Magi, doubling their efforts in locating Nix and Claradore.
 The people's eyes would be on him.
 The center of the amphitheater would belong to Alexander from now here.
 Behind the curtains, she would be free to sow the seeds of his destruction.

+Majorian sat on the frame of the window, melancholy filling their eyes.
+Livia's arms extended to them.
+Their fingertips touched hers.

+"Why have you done it?"
+Majorian rasped.

+"You believe that I had a choice," said Livia.

+"A Magi has always an abundance of choice, my love.
+Words from your lips not mine."

+"Do not call me that anymore.
+There can no longer be any love between us and you know it."

+Majorian's monstrous visage contorted in pain.

+"Is that what your ambitions have led you?
+To steal someone else' life."

+"Steal?
+There is no pilfering here."

+"That woman...Livia.
+I can hear her screams.
+Oh!
+How they are horrible!"

+"You lie.
+This life is squandered on someone like her.
+It has always been my right.
+I am the heiress to the Elysian throne."

+"What poison has Claradore fed you?
+The rules of Magi, do they not apply to you?"

+"What are dead men's rules to the living?
+You were there were you not?
+Would you prefer me to send back to oblivion like all other Magi?"

+Tears flowed from Majorian's eyes.
+Their four arms gathered around their head as if to simulate human dread.
+"We should have left Thanatopolis..."

+"No, Thanatopolis gave us all a purpose.
+Let us return the favor by leading it against the monsters who have sought our extinction."

+"I am sorry, my love...I cannot hold hands with you while you walk this path."

+"Then, flee.
+The play's climax draws near.
+You will not be on the stage when it unravels."

 A rough knock echoed on her door.
+Majorian departed.
+The man was supposed to be here an hour ago.
+The world has seen creatures from the Underworld surface for the first time in a millennium and this man chose to spend this afternoon finalizing a divorce.

 Opening the door revealed Ordogan.
 He was enrobed in a purple cape pinned on his Molochian lamellar armor.
 By now, he would have known that the title of Magister Militum per Orientem belonged to him alone.
 Ordogan may be a lion on the battlefield but in her room he was but a naive seal swimming in shark infested waters.
 Livia sensed blood and she would be denied her prize.